 Cost: Raspberry Pi vs Arduino

-The cheapest Raspberry Pi is the Zero W which retails for $10 and provides a complete Linux computer, with WiFi and Bluetooth and access to the important GPIO (though you’ll need to solder the pins yourself).
+The cheapest Raspberry Pi is the Zero W which retails for $10 and provides a complete Linux computer, with Wi-Fi and Bluetooth and access to the important GPIO (though you’ll need to solder the pins yourself, check out our list of the best soldering irons).
 Using the Pi Zero W as an embedded device is a low cost way to create an IoT project.
 The most expensive Raspberry Pi is the Pi 4 8GB which retails for $75, but to get the most out of this board you will need to purchase extra accessories and HAT boards.

 The cost of an Arduino can vary from just a few dollars for a clone board, to almost $100 for an official Portenta H7.
 An ATtiny85, a low cost microcontroller with only six GPIO pins can be bought for less than $2 and offers enough power for robotics projects.
 Arduino UNO clones can be bought relatively cheaply and provide pretty good compatibility when compared with official boards.